 To research the principles of the gospel and to share it for free to combat misinformation online.
 (Like our Get Saved section) summarizing salvation in clarity.

 Taking time to answer questions that mislead others about the gospel, such as: "Do we need to follow the 10 commandments to be saved?
 Jesus said he has fulfilled the law, but a pastor online has said otherwise, what's going on?"

-We're now combating the serpent, creating Kings for the Lord, and serving the Most High and Glorifying him and his Kingdom to please him and save others from the wrath that is to come.
+Now combating the serpent, creating Kings for the Lord, and serving the Most High and Glorifying Him and His Kingdom to please him and save others from the wrath that is to come.